Connecting Independently Trained Modes via Layer-Wise Connectivity: Experimental Evaluation of Low-Loss Path Finding Algorithms

 \section{Experimental Evaluation of Low-Loss Path Finding Algorithms}

-This section presents the results of applying Algorithm~\ref{alg:llpf_m2m} and Algorithm~\ref{alg:llpf_m2o} to construct low-loss paths between two independently trained modes across the architectures discussed in Section~\ref{sec:introduction}.
+This section presents results from applying Algorithm~\ref{alg:llpf_m2m} and Algorithm~\ref{alg:llpf_m2o} to construct low-loss paths between two independently trained modes for the architectures introduced in Section~\ref{sec:introduction}.
+The modes are obtained by training with different random seeds and identical training recipes that are known to produce well-trained models.
+In Appendix~\ref{appendix:m2m_with_poor_training_hyperparameter}, we further show that even for poorly trained modes, which are obtained using a consistently large learning rate and zero weight decay, our algorithms can still identify appropriate low-loss paths.
+In Appendix~\ref{appendix:ablation_experiments}, we also present ablation experiments on the components in Algorithm~\ref{alg:llpf_m2m} and Algorithm~\ref{alg:llpf_m2o}.

 For ResNet18@CIFAR10, DLA@CIFAR10, and CCT7@CIFAR10, the results are shown in Figure~\ref{fig:low_loss_paths_m2m} and Figure~\ref{fig:low_loss_paths_m2o}.
-To ensure consistency of the results, we repeat each experiment at least 10 times, using independently trained low-loss models with identical hyperparameters.
+To ensure consistency of the results, we repeat each experiment at least 10 times, using independently trained low-loss models with identical training hyperparameters\footnote{Training-accuracy curves are shown for a single representative run.}.
 These repetitions demonstrate that our algorithm consistently produces low-loss paths across different mode pairs, as summarized in Table~\ref{tab:comparision}.
 The full hyperparameter configurations are provided in Appendix~\ref{appendix:hyperparameter_table}.

-For other architectures (including those mentioned earlier but not detailed here) and CIFAR100 dataset, the results of Algorithm~\ref{alg:llpf_m2m} and Algorihtm~\ref{alg:llpf_m2o} are presented in Appendix~\ref{appendix:m2m} and Appendix~\ref{appendix:m2o}, respectively.
+For other architectures (including those mentioned earlier but not detailed here) and CIFAR100/ImageNet10 dataset, the results of Algorithm~\ref{alg:llpf_m2m} and Algorithm~\ref{alg:llpf_m2o} are presented in Appendix~\ref{appendix:m2m} and Appendix~\ref{appendix:m2o}, respectively.

 In Figure~\ref{fig:low_loss_paths_m2m}, we assess path validity using three criteria: (1) the training loss and accuracy should stay in the region that is considered as low-loss and high-accuracy (first row); (2) the distance between $P_i$ and $D$ should gradually converge to zero (second row), with minor deviations allowed due to the approximation in Equation~\ref{eq:trained_model_vs_are_close}; and (3) the final testing loss should converge to the testing loss at iteration 0, since the final point is expected to converge to $D$, which should exhibit similar generalization behavior as $P_0$.
 In our results, all training losses remain below 0.1, and the final layer-wise distances gradually converges below $10^{-1}$, indicating that the low-loss paths in Figure~\ref{fig:low_loss_paths_m2m} are correctly constructed.